antran89/blog/_posts/research/2015-01-16-making-caffe-layer.md

 title: "Making a Caffe Layer"
 except: ""
 date: 2015-02-26T15:18:12-0800
-modified:
+modified: 2015-10-14T01:30:51-0700
 ads: true
 toc: true
 category: research
 tags: [Caffe, Layer]
 image:
   feature:
 comments: true
 mathjax : true
 ---

-Caffe is one of the most popular open-source neural network frameworks.[^1] It is modular, clean, and fast.
-To modify the network to my liking, I defined a layer that produces cosine and sine of radian inputs.
+Caffe is one of the most popular open-source neural network frameworks.
+It is modular, clean, and fast.
+Extending it is tricky but not as difficult as extending other frameworks.

 ## Files to modify or create